 If you’ve ever played the game “telephone,” you’ll know firsthand how information is easily garbled as it passes from person to person.
-Let’s imagine you’ve held a focus group with some customers and you need to write a research report on your findings or discuss your findings with stakeholders.
+Let’s imagine you’ve held a focus group with customers and you need to write a research report on your findings or discuss your findings with stakeholders.
 If you rely solely on your memory to recount what was discussed, you’ll find that you might not remember everything discussed and forget vital information.

 When it comes to getting the most insights out of your research interviews, and being able to analyze your respondents’ answers, you need to have interview transcripts readily available that you can frequently refer back to.